Mahi87UK/emp-salary-app/README.md

 ## POST /users/upload  - to save employees information from csv

-eg: endpoint for localhost - > http://localhost:8080/users/upload (POST) with csv file as request param and sample file should be as below with headers
+eg: endpoint for localhost to test- > http://localhost:8080/users/upload (POST) with csv file as request param and sample file should be as below with headers

 ### id,login,name,salary,startDate
 ### e0001a,testa,Harry Pottera,10.0,16-Nov-01

 ## GET /users - Retrieve employees information

-eg: endpoint for localhost - > http://localhost:8080/users (GET) with optional request parameters such as
+eg: endpoint for localhost to test - > http://localhost:8080/users (GET) with optional request parameters such as

 ### minSalary (should be decimal)